aureus-group/DOCOclient/README.md

 # Known bugs and limitations
 ## Known bugs
-* There are currently no known bugs.
+* Error handling is not yet optimal.
+Under certain circumstances, the software can crash.
+A message should be displayed indicating what the problem is.

 ## Limitations
 * The software was not tested on Mac OSX.
 * Reading cell formatting information from .xlsx spreadsheets is currently limited.
 We are committed to improving the situation.
-Please email us your suggestions.
+Please let us know your suggestions.
 * Limited testing has been performed on Ubuntu-gnome 16.04 and Windows 10.